SteveWoodis/react-monster/README.md

 render() {
   // Note: this is an escape hatch and should be used sparingly!
   // Normally we recommend using `import` for getting asset URLs
-  // as described in “Adding Images and Fonts” above this section. return <img src={process.env.PUBLIC_URL + '/img/logo.png'} />;
+  // as described in “Adding Images and Fonts” above this div. return <img src={process.env.PUBLIC_URL + '/img/logo.png'} />;
 }
 ```